Para Pencari Tuhan

-Para Pencari Tuhan is an Indonesian television series.
+Para Pencari Tuhan (The Godseekers) is an Indonesian television series created by Deddy Mizwar.
+The series focuses on a musalla caretaker Bang Jack (portrayed by Deddy Mizwar) and people living around him as they learn to practice Islamic value in their lives.
 It is first aired on 16 September 2007.
-The show currently has 15 seasons.
-It is aired only every Holy month of Ramadan, during suhur on 03:00–04:30 WIB in Season 1–6, and 03:00–04:00 WIB in Season 7–present and during iftar on 18:00–19:00 WIB (in Season 1–6 and season 13).
+It is aired only every Holy month of Ramadan, during suhur on 03:00–04:30 WIB in Season 1–6, and 03:00–04:00 WIB in Season 7–present and during iftar on 18:00–19:00 WIB (in Season 1–6 and season 13) on SCTV.
 This show also features a Telequiz.
-As of 2021, The series had 394 episodes.
+As of 2025, the series had 511 episodes across sixteen seasons and had been renewed for the seventeenth.
+In 2023, it received a record for Longest Continuous Ramadan Religion Series from Indonesian World Records Museum.